 The fruits and vegetables you are about to use for dehydration should be fresh and fully ripe.
-We recommend organic produce whenever possible.
+We also recommend organic produce whenever possible.
 Wilted, immature, or over-ripe produce will make a dissatisfactory dried product.

 To prepare your produce for dehydration, you should wash all fresh food thoroughly to remove any dirt or chemicals.
-Also make sure not to use any food with decay, bruises, or mold, because it may affect the entire batch of food.
+Once this is completed, make sure not to use any food with decay, bruises, or mold, because it may affect the entire batch of food.
 Don't forget to peel, pit, or core some fruits and vegetables.
-Smaller pieces tend to dry faster and more evenly.
+Also, smaller pieces tend to dry faster and more evenly.